-WashingtonLawHelp is an online guide to free civil legal aid information for Washington.
-This website provides legal education materials and tools that provides basic information on numerous legal problems, and in some cases, detailed instructions and forms to help represent yourself in court.
+WashingtonLawHelp is an online guide to free civil legal services for low-income persons and seniors in Washington.
+This website provides legal education materials and tools that provides basic information on a number of legal problems, and in some cases, detailed instructions and forms to help you represent yourself in court.